taktile-org/decisions-export/README.md

 # Taktile Decision History -> Stitcher sync

-This repo provides an example of how to export the Taktile Decision History to the Stitcher.
-However you can easily adapt the logic to export to the warehouse of your choise since the export is built on top of the [Singer Tap/Target](https://github.com/singer-io/getting-started/tree/master).
-This repository provides a Tap that fetches the data from Taktile API.
-This data can be fed into any Target that is supported.
-Check out the [Singer.io](https://www.singer.io/) to get the list of available targets.

 This repository provides an example code for exporting the Taktile Decision History to the Stitcher.
 You can easily adapt the logic to export the data to the warehouse of your choice as the export is built on top of the [Singer Tap/Target]((https://github.com/singer-io/getting-started/tree/master)) framework.
 The provided Tap fetches data from the Taktile API, which can then be fed into any supported Target.
 For a list of available targets, refer to the [Singer.io](https://www.singer.io/) website.

 ## Setting up